Find Affordable College Courses

 Request Information

-University of Arizona ranked #6 on this year’s Best Library Science Schools in the Southwest Region list.
-University of Arizona is a very large public school located in the large city of Tucson.
+University of Arizona came in at #6 in this year’s edition of the Best Library Science Schools in the Southwest Region ranking.
+University of Arizona is a fairly large public school located in the city of Tucson.

 Request Information

-University of Oklahoma Norman Campus did quite well in this year’s ranking of the best schools for library science students.
-It came in at #7 on the list.
+University of Oklahoma Norman Campus came in at #7 in this year’s edition of the Best Library Science Schools in the Southwest Region ranking.
 University of Oklahoma is a fairly large public school located in the midsize suburb of Norman.

 Read full report on Library Science at University of Oklahoma Norman Campus